oleh312/Portfolio-awesome/README.md

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/DavidJFigueroa/portfolio2023.git`
+1. Clone the repository: `git clone https://github.com/oleh312/Portfolio-awesome.git`
-2. Navigate to the project directory: `cd portfolio2023`
+2. Navigate to the project directory: `cd Portfolio-awesome`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
 5. Open your browser and go to [http://localhost:8080](http://localhost:8080) to view the portfolio.